yuki-yano/highlight-undo.nvim/README.md

 MIT License - see [LICENSE](LICENSE) file for details

+## Recent Improvements

+### v1.1.0 (2025-01-01)

+- **Fixed multi-line change highlighting**: Improved range calculation to correctly highlight all changed lines in complex undo/redo operations
+- **Better handling of multiple change chunks**: All intermediate changes are now properly highlighted, not just the first and last chunks

 ## Credits

 - Built with [denops.vim](https://github.com/vim-denops/denops.vim) - the excellent Deno-based plugin framework